Rock Valley College: Theatre and arts

 The college Theatre Department offers year-round opportunities for students and community members through its two theatres: Rock Valley College Starlight Theatre and Rock Valley College Studio Theatre.
 The Starlight Theatre is housed in the award-winning outdoor Bengt Sjostrom Theatre, which features a movable roof.
 Studio Theatre was housed in a converted barn on the campus, along with Theatre Department offices and costume storage facilities.
 Plans to relocate them from "the barn" to a new Arts Instructional Center (AIC) with modern amenities have been tabled by the college's board of trustees.

+Transportation

+The main campus of Rock Valley College in Rockford is served by the Rockford Mass Transit District.
+Routes 16, 17, and 36 provide bus service from campus to downtown Rockford and other destinations across the city.